-NATRELLE® 133 Plus Tissue Expanders are intended for temporary subcutaneous or submuscular implantation and require periodic, incremental inflation with sterile saline for injection until the desired amount of tissue is developed.
+NATRELLE® 133 Tissue Expanders are intended for temporary subcutaneous implantation and require periodic, incremental inflation with sterile saline for injection until the desired amount of tissue is developed.

-NATRELLE® 133 Plus Tissue Expanders are constructed from silicone elastomer and consist of an expansion envelope with a BIOCELL® textured surface, an orientation line, and a MAGNA-SITE® integrated injection site.
+NATRELLE® 133 Tissue Expanders are constructed from silicone elastomer and consist of an expansion envelope with a BIOCELL® textured surface, and a MAGNA-SITE® integrated injection site.
 The expanders are available in a wide range of styles and sizes to meet diverse surgical needs.
-Each style/size is available both with and without suture tabs.
-The orientation line and suture tabs contain the colorant cobalt aluminate blue spinel at concentrations of 0.1% and 1%, respectively.
-Specific styles are described above, under NATRELLE® 133 Plus Tissue Expanders.
+Specific styles are described above, under NATRELLE® 133 Tissue Expanders.

-All NATRELLE® 133 Plus Tissue Expanders with the MAGNA-SITE® integrated injection port are supplied with a sterile MAGNA-FINDER® Xact external locating device and a 21G Needle Infusion Set.
+All NATRELLE® 133 Tissue Expanders with the MAGNA-SITE® integrated injection port are supplied with a sterile MAGNA-FINDER® Xact external locating device and a 21G Needle Infusion Set.
 In addition, Tissue Expander Fill Kits, BIOCELL® Delivery Assistance Sleeves and other product accessories are available separately.

-For more information on specific styles and accessories, please contact your Hospital or Surgical Sales Representative, or the Customer Care Department at 1.800.766.0171.
+For more information on specific styles and accessories, please contact your Allergan Breast Aesthetics Surgical Sales Representative, or the Customer Care Department at 1.800.766.0171.